- Entertainment and Media»

 A Film on the Gangland War in Eastern India

 ‘Gangs of Wasseypur’ is however not a love story.
 It is a film with a message and concerns the coal belt of Bihar and Jharkhand.
-The director makes a point that the lot of the coal miner has not improved even with the advent of Independence.
-The film traces a story line from the days of British rule to the modern era.
+The director makes a point that a lot of the coal miner has not improved even with the advent of Independence.
+The film traces a storyline from the days of British rule to the modern era.
 It is thus almost a history of the coal mining industry in the eastern provinces of India.
 The film also brings out the class contradictions and religious rivalry between Muslims and Muslims in the form of the Pathans war with the Kassai’s (Butchers), both Muslim.

 The undercurrent of the movie is the gang war of the Don’s who control the mining industry.
 This was so during the days of the Raj and it continues today.
 The story revolves around a Pathan played by Manoj Bajpai who seeks revenge for the murder of his father.
 It’s a unique revenge as he does not wish to kill his enemy, but make him suffer.